KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/transform_distort_perspective/position_and_zoom.rst

 .. rubric:: Description

 This effect/filter allows to adjust size and position of the clip using smooth affine transformations.
 Formerly known as *Pan and Zoom*.
-It can be :ref:`direct controlled on the monitor <ui-monitors_effect_direct_control>`.
+It can be :ref:`controlled directly on the monitor <ui-monitors_effect_direct_control>`.

 .. rubric:: Parameters